Game Brush Number: Random Graphs

 Player A plays as follows.
-By Theorem~\ref{thm:at_most_one}, we may assume without affecting the asymptotics that B plays first (in both games), so each round of the fractional game consists of a move by B followed by a move by A. After B plays in the fractional game, A imagines $1/p$ moves by B in the ordinary game; for each move, the imagined B plays on some dirty vertex $v$ minimizing $d^B(v)$.
-Player A responds to each imagined move in turn, according to some optimal strategy for the ordinary game.
+By Theorem~\ref{thm:at_most_one}, we may assume without affecting the asymptotics that B plays first (in both games), so each round of the fractional game consists of a move by B and the subsequent move by A. After B plays in the fractional game, A simulates $1/p$ moves by B in the ordinary game; for each move, the imagined B plays on some dirty vertex $v$ minimizing $d^B(v)$.
+Player A responds to each imagined move according to some optimal strategy for the ordinary game.
 Now A plays, in the fractional game, on some dirty vertex $v$ maximizing $d^A(v)$.
 Finally, if any vertices are clean in the fractional game but not in the ordinary game, then the Oracle adds brushes to these vertices in the ordinary game in order to clean them.
 (Note that to clean these vertices, it suffices to add at most $\frac{1}{p}\max\{-d^A(v) - d^B(v),0\}$ brushes to every such vertex $v$.)
 Likewise, if any vertices are clean in the ordinary game but not in the fractional game, then the Oracle adds brushes in the fractional game to clean them.
 (This time, the Oracle must add at most $\max\{d^A(v)+d^B(v),0\}$ brushes to each such vertex $v$.)
-The Oracle repeats these steps until every vertex that is clean in one game is clean in one game is also clean in the other.
+The Oracle repeats these steps until every vertex that is clean in one game is also clean in the other.